5-Minute Foam Roll to Relax Before Bed

 What’s your ideal nighttime routine?

 Ideally, eat a light dinner on the earlier side so the body can have a break from digesting foods and concentrate on healing instead.
-Moon Juice’s Dream Dust is a superherb adaptogenic blend that helps me calm down for a more rejuvenating sleep.
-I like to mix it into a cup of chamomile tea.
+Moon Juice’s Dream Dust is a superherb adaptogenic blend that I like to mix into a cup of chamomile tea.

 Make some time for yourself, away from all screens.
 I aim for 5 to 10 minutes of gentle foam rolling.
 One thing I like to do while I roll is incorporate some aromatherapy.
 Rolling helps me become more present and breathe deeply, so I feel like I’m really absorbing the scents.
 UMA’s Pure Calm oil is truly divine.
 I massage four to five drops between my toes, onto the bottom of my feet, my pulse points, my temples, and behind the ears.
 (I also rub it on my husband, and he loves it!)